Staffordshire Bull Terrier

 4. Coat Length

-They have a sleek, short coat that is close to the skin.
+They have a sleek, short coat that’s close to the skin.
+It’s often called glossy or velvet.

 5. Coat Color

-Staffy dog coats come in a variety of colors including black, blue, red, fawn, red, brindle (faint tiger-like stripes), any of these colors combined with white and solid white.
+Staffy colors might be black, blue, red, fawn, red, brindle (faint tiger-like stripes), or any of these colors with or without white patterns.

 6. Tail